4th Filomena Workshop (Philosophy, Logic, and Analytical Metaphysics)

 The 4th Filomena Workshop will be followed on the 17-18 by the workshop “How do logics explain?”
 All participants of Filomena are cordially invited to attend this workshop as well.
 More information about the event and registration can be found here.

-"Beyond Logical Revision: Logical Fixed Points and Theoretical Indispensability", Christos Kyriacou (University of Cyprus)
+- "Beyond Logical Revision: Logical Fixed Points and Theoretical Indispensability and Explanatory Value", Christos Kyriacou (University of Cyprus)